In the beginning...

 At first, Freddy's extravagant lifestyle left many people at Heineken wondering how suitable an heir was for the company.
 In 1946, the company board sent him to the U.S., where he gained valuable experience and maturity before his father retired in 1951.

-Soon after, despite the early reservations of his maverick character, it became clear that Freddy Heineken was cut from the same cloth as his father and grandfather before him.
+Soon after, despite the early reservations about his maverick character, it became clear that Freddy Heineken was cut from the same cloth as his father and grandfather before him.
 Innovation and growth were among his core values.
 But what stood out were his skills as a marketing man.

 Freddy personally established Heineken’s advertising department, introducing the patented “smiling e” on the branded text, as well as the iconic star logo.